CalmBit/capybara/README.md

 ## How?
-All of the code will be designed independently of Mastodon, but the underlying schema and interface (including the database layout and API route) will be, for compatability and cleanliness purposes, identical to the best of my ability.
+All of the code will be designed independently of Mastodon, but the underlying schema and interface (including the database layout and API route) will be, for compatibility and cleanliness purposes, identical to the best of my ability.

 ## Development/Deployment
-Currently, this project is just barely getting started, so I have no advice or reccomendations aside from "this isn't even close to working."
+Currently, this project is just barely getting started, so I have no advice or recommendations aside from "this isn't even close to working."

 ## License